Seals of the Court of Appeals and Superior Court

 What should I do if the case settles before the court date?

-If the parties reach an agreement or settlement out of court prior to the court date, the plaintiff must file a praecipe (an official form used to request the clerk or court to perform an act) asking the Court to dismiss the statement of claim and mark the case as settled.
-If the defendant has filed a counterclaim or other action, the defendant must also file a praecipe to dismiss his or her claim and mark the case as settled.
+If the parties reach an agreement or settlement out of court prior to the court date, the plaintiff must file a Notice to Court (an official form used to request the clerk or court to perform an act) asking the Court to dismiss the complaint and mark the case as settled.
+If the defendant has filed a counterclaim or other action, the defendant must also file a Notice to Court to dismiss his or her claim and mark the case as settled.
 The parties may also file their settlement agreement with the Court.
+Notice to Court forms are available at the Clerk's office or on the DC Courts website.

 What types of cases are filed in the Civil Clerk's Office and what are the filing fees?